Frequently Asked Questions (FAQs)

 Yes!
 You can begin as a Schreyer Scholar at any of Penn State's 20 undergraduate campuses.
 You can also graduate as a Scholar from seven of them — University Park, Abington, Altoona, Brandywine, Behrend (Erie), Harrisburg, and Berks.
 For all of the other campuses, after your first two years, you will need to transition to a campus that offers your specific degree.

 Effective Fall 2017, all Scholars who enter in their first year will receive a $5,000 annual scholarship renewable for all four years of your undergraduate education.
 Schreyer also has additional grants and scholarships available for experiences such as travel abroad, research, etc.

 Penn State accepts credits depending on your exam score.
 You can find details on the Getting Penn State Credit section of the Admissions website.
 Please keep in mind the credits will not count as honors credits but will apply toward your degree requirements.

 - Should I live in honors housing?

-You are not required to live in honors housing at University Park, but approximately 95% of each first-year class does elect to do so.
+You are not required to live in honors housing at University Park, but we strongly encourage you to do so.
+Approximately 95 percent of each first-year class does elect to do so.
 Benefits of living in honors housing include the location on campus, being near your peers and Schreyer staff, etc. If you live in honors housing your first year, you are guaranteed honors housing all four years at University Park, provided you complete the housing contract paperwork in a timely fashion each year.

 - Can I double major?
 I might also be interested in a minor.

 Yes, you can double major, triple major, even quadruple major!
-Approximately 25% of Schreyer Scholars have a double major.
+Approximately 30 percent of Schreyer Scholars have a double major.
 You can add minors, as well.
-Penn State has about 200 minors, and about 30% of Schreyer Scholars are pursuing at least one minor.
+Penn State has about 200 minors, and about 30 percent of Schreyer Scholars are pursuing at least one minor.

 - What study abroad opportunities are available?